Opioid overdose: Mental health

-Evidence suggests that mental health can be a significant facilitator for opioid abuse.
+Evidence suggests that mental health can be a significant facilitator for opioid use disorder.
 Given that opioids are prescribed for pain management, mental health disorders, such as depression, have been shown to increase use of opioids when treating conditions associated with chronic pain.
 Evidence has shown that individuals with mood and anxiety disorders have an increased likelihood of being prescribed opioids and continuing usage for lengthy periods of time, consequently increasing likelihood for dependence.
 As such, affected individuals have almost double the risk of using opioids for pain relief in the long-term.
-Additionally, mental health challenges associated with trauma, economic depression, social environments conducive to substance abuse and risk-taking behaviours have been shown to increase opioid misuse.
+Additionally, mental health challenges associated with trauma, economic depression, social environments conducive to substance use and risk-taking behaviours have been shown to increase opioid misuse.
 Furthermore, mental health challenges associated with cardiovascular disease, sleep disorders, and HIV can cause opioid dependence and subsequent overdose.
-Notably, cyclic behaviours can be observed between mental illness and opioid abuse where individuals with mental health diagnoses engage in opioid use which further perpetuates mental health challenges and increased drug usage.
+Notably, cyclic behaviours can be observed between mental illness and opioid use disorder where individuals with mental health diagnoses engage in opioid use which further perpetuates mental health challenges and increased drug usage.

 Mechanism

-Opioids bind with neurological opioid receptors to provoke analgesic, sedative, and euphoric effects.
+Opioids bind with neural opioid receptors to provoke analgesic, sedative, and euphoric effects.
 Opioids function by stimulating specific G-protein coupled receptors distributed throughout the body—including the brain, skin and spinal cord.
 Three of the major opioid receptors include mu, kappa, delta, and nociception, each playing a role in eliciting the effects associated with opioids.
 An opioid overdose results from over-activation of these receptors, which can cause permanent brain damage from cerebral hypoxia or neurotoxicity.

 Mu receptors have an analgesic effect on the brain, and are found in various parts of the nervous system including the cerebral cortex and thalamus.
 They can be found in the nucleus accumbens, the pleasure centre of the brain, as well as the amygdala.
 Kappa receptors, in the hypothalamus, produce a similar analgesic effect.
 They bind with dynorphins to stimulate anti-reward effects —dysphoria— and other negative effects of withdrawal.
-While mu receptors are the source of addiction, kappa receptors contribute to continued abuse.
+While mu receptors are the source of addiction, kappa receptors contribute to continued use.
 They generate dysphoria in response to increasing stress levels via corticotropin-releasing factor (CRF).
-This increases erratic shifts in mood during withdrawal period and can prompt relapse.
+This increases erratic shifts in mood during the withdrawal period and can prompt relapse.
 Delta receptors, found in the basal ganglia of the limbic system, have been shown to reduce anxiety by binding with enkephalins, although this requires further research.
 The most recent addition to these receptors are nociception opioid receptors.
-Although they have been determined to be receptors to certain ligands from opioids, their role has not yet fully understood.
+Although they have been determined to be receptors to certain ligands from opioids, their role is not yet fully understood.

 When opioids are ingested, the ligand binds to these constitutively active receptors to reduce neural activity.
 This is accomplished by inhibiting adenylyl cyclase and cyclic AMP, which are necessary for communication within the central nervous system.
 There is research indicating that opioids reduce pain by disrupting ion channels and vesicle fusion.

 Prolonged exposure to opioids can cause these receptors to become internalized, leading to increased tolerance and increased opioid use.